jbzteam/jbzteam.github.io/_posts/2017-05-28-Da-Lat-City.md

   return *MK_FP(__GS__, 20) ^ c;
 }
 ```
 It basically opens the file `../../problem/login/user.txt` in `s1`, reads user input in `s`, and the it compares the strings.
 If they don't match they fail.
-Since the pathname of the file being opened is absolute, we can easily bypass this check by running `cheatme` from a different path where we can control the `user.txt` file.
+Since the pathname of the file being opened is not absolute, we can easily bypass this check by running `cheatme` from a different path where we can control the `user.txt` file.
 Let's remember this for later, when we start our exploitation.

 `sub_8048AF5()` is the function that checks for the password has this code:
 ```C